-A paracentesis, or an abdominal tap, is a procedure that removes ascites (build-up of fluid) from your abdomen (belly).
+A paracentesis is a procedure that removes extra fluid from your abdomen (belly).
 This buildup of fluid is called ascites (ah-SYE-teez).
 Ascites can be painful.

 Ascites may be caused by:

-Your doctor or nurse will talk with you about what you’re able to eat before your procedure.
+Your healthcare provider will talk with you about what you’re able to eat and drink before your procedure.

 Ask about your medications

 You may need to stop taking some of your medications before your procedure.
 Talk with your healthcare provider about which medications are safe for you to stop taking.
 We’ve included some common examples below.

 Blood thinners are medications that affect the way your blood clots.
 If you take blood thinners, ask the healthcare provider performing your procedure what to do.
 They may recommend you stop taking the medication.
 This will depend on the type of procedure you’re having and the reason you’re taking blood thinners.

 Examples of common blood thinners are listed below.
 There are others, so be sure your care team knows all the medications you take.
 Do not stop taking your blood thinner without talking with a member of your care team.

 Many doctors, nurses, and other staff members will ask you to state and spell your name and date of birth.
 This is for your safety.
 People with the same or similar names may be having procedures on the same day.

 When it’s time to change for your procedure, you’ll get a hospital gown and nonskid socks to wear.